CSHL-devon/SequenceMachine/README.md

 It's pretty simple to massage the control functions into whatever Matlab code is running your experiment.
 Once you've built the hardware and burned the firmware to the Teensy, it goes like this:

-- Step 1: The "InitializeOM" function always needs to be run first.
+- Step 1: The "InitializeOM" function always needs to be run first and only once per MatLab session (don't call it every time you send a new sequence to the machine).
 This will find and connect to the Teensy and set the serial port for the other functions.
 - Step 2: Call the "SendSequence" function.
 This will load the mass flow controller values and the timing sequence into the Teensy, but will not activate the machine.
 The inputs are defined in the comments.
-- Step 3: Call the "ActivateOM" function to actually trigger the machine.
+- Step 3: Call the "ActivateOM" function to actually trigger the machine serially.
+If you don't want to use a serial trigger, or are interfacing with another device via TTL, then by default you can also use pin 23 on the "GPIO" terminals to trigger the machine with a 3.3V TTL (**NOT 5V TOLERANT!
+BE SURE TO STEP DOWN IF YOUR DEVICE IS 5V!**).
+If you use this pin to trigger, I'd suggest also using a pull-down resistor to prevent mis-fires (just jump the pin 23 output to the ground output with an appropriate resistor).

 That's it.
 The Teensy will then handle the predetermined sequence of events.